-During year ended December 31, 2021, the Company received government grants through Canada Emergency Wage Subsidy ("CEWS") and Canada Emergency Commercial Rent Assistance ("CECRA") in response to the COVID-19 pandemic.
-During the year ended December 31, 2021, the Company received \$440,281 (December 31, 2020 - \$732,575) from CEWS and \$nil (December 31, 2020 - \$18,310) from CECRA, which were recorded in salaries, wages and benefits and rent expense, respectively.
+During year ended December 31, 2021, the Company received government grants through Canada Emergency Wage Subsidy ("CEWS") in response to the COVID-19 pandemic in the amount of \$440,281, which was recorded in salaries, wages and benefits.

 25. Supplemental Cash Flow Information